andy-hanson/noze/doc/style.md

   (This assumes the fields are `const`; if not, the assertion should be done again whenever mutating the fields.)

 * Constructors may *only* do a few things:
-  - Set each field to a value of one of the parameters
+  - Take a parameter `_foo` and initialize a field with `foo{_foo}` (If the field starts with an underscore, the parameter shouldn't.)
-  - Default-initialize a field
+  - Default-initialize a field.
-  - Assert that this instance is valid

-  It would probably be a good idea to eliminate constructors and instead use a function called `new_MyType`.
+  - Make assertions.

   Even types like `MutArr`  (and `MutDict` and `MutSet` which wrap it) and `Arena` follow this rule -- their constructors default-initialize all fields to 0 / nullptr and allocation isn't done until the first push / add / alloc.

 * Only use headers that are C compatible and cross-platform.
   This means no `std::`.
   Use the data structures defined in `util` which are analogous to those from noze.

 * Don't use references (`Foo&`).